 - The nature of any financing arrangements and how any financing will be serviced e.g. with proceeds from a trade.

-These will be applied to the business as a whole by the HMRC rather than looking at any particular badge in isolation.
+These will be applied to the business as a whole by HMRC, rather than looking at any particular badge in isolation.

 An additional law that may apply is the trading allowance, which was introduced in April 2017.